-See current guidance for employees and employers relating to statutory sick pay due to COVID-19.

-Ensuring any workers who have symptoms of COVID-19 - a high temperature, new and persistent cough or anosmia however mild, should self-isolate for at least 10 days from when the symptoms started.
+to statutory sick pay due to COVID-19.
+Ensuring any workers who have symptoms of COVID-19 - high temperature, new and persistent cough or anosmia - however mild, should self-isolate for at least 10 days from when the symptoms started.
+Workers who have tested positive for COVID-19 should self-isolate for at least 10 day starting from the day the test was taken.
+Where a worker have tested positive whilst not experiencing symptoms but devel Enabling workers to work from home while self-isolating if appropriate. high temperature, new and persistent cough or anosmia - however mild, should self-isolate for at least 10 days from when the symptoms started.
+Workers who have tested positive for COVID-19 should self-isolate for at least 10 day starting from the day the test was taken.
+Where a worker ha tested positive whilst not experiencing symptoms but devel symptoms during the isolation period, they should restart th 10-day isolation period from the day the symptoms developed.
+This only applies to those who begin their isolation on or after 30 July.
+See current guidance for people who have symptoms and See current guidance for employees and employers relating to statutory sick pay due to COVID-19. however mild, should self-isolate for at least 10 days from when the symptoms started.
 Workers who have tested positive for COVID-19 should self-isolate for at least 10 days starting from the day the test was taken.
 Where a worker has tested positive whilst not experiencing symptoms but develop symptoms during the isolation period, they should restart the 10-day isolation period from the day the symptoms developed.
-This only applies to those who begin their isolation on or after 30 July.
+This only applies to those who begin their

-See current guidance for people who have symptoms and those who live with others who have symptoms.